 Remember, these items are basic and won't maximize your chance of survival in an accident.
 There's additional gear necessary to be rescue ready.

 Remember—you need to know how to use your safety equipment!
 The U.S. Coast Guard Auxiliary, U.S. Power Squadron, local clubs and outfitters offer boating safety classes.
 We encourage you to educate yourself and practice safety drills so you are prepared to survive if an accident happens.
 And they do happen.

 The following actions are known to be the top reasons for fatalities and accidents on the water.

 Many recreational boaters in Washington are required to complete an approved boating safety education course and carry a Washington State Boater Education Card.
 All boaters are responsible for knowing the laws and keeping themselves and others safe.
 Even if carrying a card is not required, you should take a boating safety course to increase your knowledge of boating safety, emergency procedures and navigational rules.
 Passengers on a boat are encouraged to ask the captain about safety protocols, such as how to turn the boat off or make a Mayday call and where rescue equipment is located and how to use it.
-Learn more about boater education at www.boatered.org.
+Learn more about boater education.

 Schedule a vessel safety check

 The U.S. Coast Guard Auxiliary and the United States Power Squadrons have certified vessel examiners who will perform a free "vessel safety check".
 The purpose is to ensure a boat meets legal standards and has the necessary equipment for emergencies.
 These checks are conducted at a boat ramp, dockside or at other pre-determined locations.
 There is no charge and no consequences for not passing.
 Rather, you are provided with a written report on how to correct any discrepancies.
 Boats passing the safety check receive a decal (good for the current calendar year) indicating the boat is in full compliance with federal and state boating laws.
-Learn more and schedule a vessel safety check by visiting www.cgaux.org/vsc/.
+Learn more and schedule a vessel safety check by visiting the Coast Guard Auxiliary.